1425

 The Duke of Gloucester and the Duke of Burgundy

-The Duke of Burgundy declared war on the Duke of Gloucester in Hainault.
-After an exchange of letters led to Burgundy challenging Gloucester to settle their differences by single combat.
+The Duke of Burgundy declared war on the Duke of Gloucester..
+An exchange of letters led to Burgundy challenging Gloucester to settle their differences by single combat.

 The Duke of Gloucester’s Return to England

 The Duke of Gloucester abandoned Jacqueline of Hainault and returned to England.
-Parliament met, and Gloucester concentrated on re-establishing his authority as Protector.
+Gloucester concentrated on re-establishing his authority as Protector.

 The Duke of Gloucester’s quarrel with Chancellor Henry Beaufort, was the major event of the year.